MOU Signing Ceremony between Vinschool and University of Manchester, UK

 The University of Manchester was formed in 2004 by the merger of Victoria University of Manchester and the University of Manchester Institute of Science and Technology (UMIST), becoming the largest university in the UK with over 40,000 students and a long-standing history of nearly 200 years.
 The University of Manchester always makes it to the list of the world’s best universities.
 According to the Academic Ranking of World Universities 2019, it is ranked 6th in the UK, 8th in Europe, and 33rd worldwide.
 The university offers more than 1,000 training programs in various fields, ranging from Economics to Health Sciences, Computer Science, Arts, etc., attracting the largest number of international students in the UK with 160 different nationalities.

-12th graders from Vinschool Times City High school were totally absorbed in the introduction of the University of Manchester and raised incessant questions.
+12th graders from Vinschool Times City High school were totally absorbed in the introduction of the University of Manchester and raised many questions.

 Within the framework of the signing ceremony, representatives from the Embassy of the UK in Vietnam and the University of Manchester toured the campus of Vinschool Times City High school with Vinsers as their guides.